The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

-The Ramnous Archaeological Site has two distinct sections:
+The Archaeological Site has two distinct sections:

 • the upper section with the remains of the Doric Temple of Nemesis and Themis and various burial monuments and

-• Why is Ramnous a Unique Site?
+Why is Rhamnous Greece a Unique Site?

 Main Road: On the left were the public buildings on the right the private houses

-Side view of the Entrance at Ramnous Site
+Side view of the

 Outside the site, there is a cluster of trees where you can park your car.
 There is a small kiosk where you will issue your ticket (€4 per adult, €2 for a child), or you could even have free entrance (mostly for EU citizens).

-Burial Precincts in Ramnous Archaeological Site
+Burial Precincts in Rhamnous Greece

-Burial Monument in Ramnous
+Burial Monument in Rhamnous Greece

 The ancient Greeks wanted the tombs to be outside the cities but in “passing places” so that people could see the monuments, and remember and honor the dead.
 Only the rich Greeks had the opportunity to erect such monuments, the poor remain, as today, invisible even after death.